-The inferior vena cava (IVC) is a large vein that collects blood from the lower body and delivers it to the heart.
-An IVC filter is a small, cone-shaped device that is placed in the IVC to catch blood clots before they reach the heart.
+This procedure places a filter in the inferior vena cava (IVC).
+The IVC is a large vein that collects blood from the lower body and moves it to the heart.

 Reasons for Procedure

-This procedure is often used in people who have a high risk for developing blood clots but cannot take blood thinning medications.
+This procedure is often used in people at risk for blood clots who cannot take blood thinning medicines.